akadoorie/multi-llm-cross-check-mcp-server/README.md

    }
    ```

+   Notes:

-   Note: You only need to add the API keys for the LLM providers you want to use.
+   1. You only need to add the API keys for the LLM providers you want to use.
 The server will skip any providers without configured API keys.
+   2. You may need to put the full path to the uv executable in the command field.
+You can get this by running `which uv` on MacOS/Linux or `where uv` on Windows.

 ## Using the MCP Server